 Inappropriate Certification—A program faculty member certified as a New York State physics teacher who holds a PLTW engineering certification would not be appropriately certified to teach CTE engineering coursework.

-Inappropriate Certification—An individual who holds only a PLTW certification and is not a NYS certified teacher would not be appropriately certified to teach in a NYS public school or BOCES.
+Inappropriate Certification—An individual who holds only a PLTW certification and is not a New York State certified teacher would not be appropriately certified to teach in a New York State public school or BOCES.

 If questions exist about the appropriateness of faculty in NYSED-approved CTE programs, please contact the Office of Career and Technical Education prior to submitting the program for approval/re-approval.